osism/documentation/source/deployment/custom.rst

 Custom
 ======

-Execute the following commands on the manager node.
+.. note:: Execute the following commands on the manager node.

 Cronjobs
 ========